Tuesday, December 22, 2020

 Epics 25-23: noble failures?

 Frankly trying to find a connection between the stories that come up in a countdown like this is silly, but it's fun trying.
-Anyway, three epics that I can't imagine are anybody's favourite, but that all do some things particularly well, starting with an action/horror epic that was intended to end all action/horror epics...
+Anyway, here are three epics that I can't imagine are anybody's favourite, but that all do some things particularly well, starting with an action/horror epic that was intended to end all action/horror epics...

 Epic 25 End of Days Progs 2184-2199